While there is no perfect CV, many CIOs are increasingly looking to add cybersecurity, marketing and various soft skills to their CVs.

 Networking is a skill which can be developed through events, communities and meetings which can provide CIOs with the opportunities to build relationships with people in the same industry.

-Through regular networking it can help with upcoming job opportunities, share IT experiences and offer advice to CIOs.
-This skill is very important as it shows that you have a vital soft skill that is crucial across many roles.
+Regular networking can also help with upcoming job opportunities, to share IT experiences and offer advice to CIOs.
 (Read next: 13 recruitment tips for CIOs.)